jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 changes, the Fourteenth Amendment, was also drafted so far as the provisions of section 1 of the Amendment were concerned by Mr. Bingham. </p>
 <p>Mr. Bingham introduced Resolution 63 in the House first and it is notable at
-this point to say two things which I think are <a name="page8"></a>very significant.
+this point to say two things which I think are very significant.
 In the first place, H. R. 63 was proposed simply to grant to Congress the power to enact laws of a certain character.
 Pursuant to this authority, assuming as I do that this would have been the construction given to H. R. 63 had it become a constitutional amendment, pursuant to this authority Congress might undertake to pass laws which would outlaw this or that embraced within the scope of the prohibition.
 Later on—and